-It has been reported that, Paenibacillus sp.
-ANR-ACC3 significantly enhanced the growth parameters like root and shoot length over control of rice (Bal and Adhya, 2021).
+It has been reported that, Paenibacillus sp.ANR-ACC3 significantly enhanced the growth parameters like root and shoot length over control of rice (Bal and Adhya, 2021).
 Similarly, Paenibacillus sp. also enhanced the seedling growth of rice due to their ability to produce IAA and ammonia (Bal et al., 2013).
-Our findings on Paenibacillus sp. is in accordance with earlier reports on other crops.
-Zhao et al. (2015) reported that Paenibacillus sp. which possessed a positive influence on phosphorous solubilization, siderophore, IAA production and ACC deaminase activity and lead to enhancement in growth and chlorophyll content of wheat plants under pot conditions.
-Similarly, Paenibacillus sp. s37 increased the plant root growth, especially by inducing secondary root formation of christmas tree species Abies nordmanniana under in greenhouse conditions (Garcia-Lemos et al., 2020).
-Singh et al. (2018) successfully demonstrated that Ochrobactrum intermedium AcRz3 significantly increased the seedling growth (root and shoot length and number of leaves) of black rice over control under net house conditions.
+Our findings on Paenibacillus sp. is in accordance with earlier reports from other crops.
+Zhao et al. (2015) reported that Paenibacillus sp. which possessed a positive influence on phosphorous solubilization, siderophore, IAA production and ACC deaminase activityand lead to increase growth and chlorophyll content of wheat plants under pot conditions.
+Similarly, Paenibacillus sp. s37 increased the plant root growth, because of secondary root formation of christmas tree species Abies nordmanniana under in greenhouse conditions (Garcia-Lemos et al., 2020).
+Singh et al. (2018) successfully demonstrated that Ochrobactrum intermedium AcRz3 significantly increased the seedling growth and development (root and shoot length and number of leaves) of black rice over control under net house conditions.
 However, Ochrobactrum sp.
 (MH685438) improved plant growth and mitigate the drought stress of rice (Vidhyasri et al., 2019).
 Gholamalizadeh et al. (2014) showed the enhancement of root length, stem length and weight of rice seedlings in response to Stenotrophomonas maltophilia in a pot experiment.
-Similarly, rice (cv.
+Similarly, rice(cv.
 Boro) plants exhibited a significant increase in shoot length, root length and biomass in response to Stenotrophomonas maltophilia RSD6 over control (Nevita et al., 2018).
-It has been demonstrated that Rhizobium sp. treatment significantly enhanced the root elongation, root dry weight, shoot elongation and shoot dry weight in wheat (Zahir et al. 2004).
+It has beendemonstrated that Rhizobium sp. treatment significantly enhanced the root elongation, root dry weight, shoot elongation and shoot dry weight in wheat (Zahir et al. 2004).

 There are a few reports of G. diazotrophicus bacteria, which endophytically colonizing and enhancing the growth parameters viz. plant height, number of tillers, biomass and nitrogen content of rice (Muthukumarasamy et al., 2005; Govindarajan et al., 2008).
 Silva et al. (2020) observed that improvements in plant growth in response to G. diazotrophicus over control in rice.
-Our investigation of B. japonicum and G. diazotrophicus in accordance with earlier reports on soybean, maize and sugarcane crop.
+Our investigation with B. japonicum and G. diazotrophicus are in accordance with earlier reports on soybean, maize and sugarcane crop.
 Cassan et al. (2009) observed that Bradyrhizobium japonicum enhanced the early growth promotion of seedlings in soybean and maize.
 However, sugarcane exhibited enhancement in stem diameter and dry matter in response to G. diazotrophicus (Schultz et al., 2017).
 Our findings on enhanced growth parameters of rice seedlings may be linked with the production of plant growth hormones or unknown metabolites and their interaction with rice root by PGPB (Dal Cortivo et al., 2017).

 In the present investigation, seed germination indices and growth promotion of rice cultivars might be due to various mechanisms by which PGPBs stimulate the plant growth involve the availability uptake of nutrients devising from genetic processes viz. phosphate solubilization and biological nitrogen fixation, stress alleviation, production of phytohormones and siderophores, among various others (De Souza et al., 2015).
-Thus, our findings showed isolated PGPB inoculants enhanced growth parameters of rice at the seedling stage and there is a need to further evaluate the isolate for their effect on rice at different growth stages and yield under field conditions so that the best among these PGPBs can be deployed for preparing safe and effective biofertilizers that can act as alternative to chemical fertilizers for sustainable rice production.
+Thus, our findings showed isolatedPGPB inoculantsenhanced growth parameters of rice at the seedling stage and there is a need to further evaluate the isolate for their effect on riceat different growth stages and yield under field conditions so that the best among these PGPBs can be deployed for preparing safety and effective bio-fertilizers for sustainable rice production as an alternative to the application of chemical fertilizers.